codehearts/shpy/CONTRIBUTING.md

 Shpy is written in POSIX-compliant shell scripting, with the exception of the `local` keyword.
 The only required development tool is [Docker](https://docker.com)

 When a spy is first created, `_shpy_inited` is set in the environment and a temporary working directory is created.
-A bin directory is also created and prepended to the path.
-Spies are created by writing these files into the temporary directory:
+A bin directory is also created and prepended to the path

+Spies are implemented with the following metadata written to disk

 - `$_shpy_spies_dir/`
   - `bin/`
     - `$spy_name`: Executable shell script to run the spy
   - `outputs/$spy_name/`
-    - Contains numbered files, starting from 0, for the spy's output to stdout
+    - Contains numbered files, starting from 0, for the spy's output to stdout when called
   - `errors/$spy_name/`
-    - Contains numbered files, starting from 0, for the spy's output to stderr
+    - Contains numbered files, starting from 0, for the spy's output to stderr when called
   - `$spy_name/`
     - Contains numbered directories, starting from 0, for each call to the spy
       - Contains numbered files, starting from 0, containing each individual argument to a call of the spy